Why not declare November ‘Gratitude for Blessings’ month? This means finding opportunities to demonstrate gratitude.

 - A gift of content.

-- An opportunity to attend a free event, volunteer, provide feedback… something!
+- An opportunity to attend a free event, participate directly as a volunteer, provide feedback or advice… something!

 Understand gratitude communications are an essential pre-condition to your “sale.”
 It’s called ‘pre-suasion’ – leading with a ‘gift’ or ‘favor’ to positively incline people to say “yes.”

 Shower the people you love with love!
 There are lots of ways to show supporters the way that you feel towards them.